DevExRoadshow/documentation/demo-steps--contribute.md

 (feature reviewer/committer) on the same machine.
 1. Clone the GitHub repo
 1. Boot the VM
 1. Install the app locally.
-Run `blt:local:setup`
+Run `blt local:setup`
 1. Synchronize your codebase with the test environment.
 Run `blt local:refresh`

 The following steps will be done live.